Sprint Introduces ‘Shut Up and Drive’ App, Charges $2 a Month

-UPDATED: Mar 13, 2020
+UPDATED: Mar 26, 2021

 It’s all about you.
 We want to help you make the right coverage choices.

-We strive to help you make confident insurance decisions.
+Advertiser Disclosure: We strive to help you make confident car insurance decisions.
 Comparison shopping should be easy.
-We partner with top insurance providers.
-This doesn't influence our content.
-Our opinions are our own.
+We are not affiliated with any one car insurance company and cannot guarantee quotes from any single provider.

 Last week, we discussed an application being offered by AT&T that parents can use to keep their children from texting or performing other tasks with smartphones when they’re driving.
 And with corporate rivalries being what they are – followers of the mobile industry should know that Sprint has sued to stop AT&T’s proposed purchase of T-Mobile – this week, Sprint answers with their own application designed for the same purpose.

 Sprint’s Drive First application is essentially the same as the one offered by AT&T, stopping phones from being used once a phone detects that it’s moving 10 miles per hour.
-But unlike the AT&T application, which is free, the one being offered by Sprint tacks a $2 per month surcharge on your phone bill.
+But unlike the AT&T application, which is free, the one being offered by Sprint Drive First tacks a $2 per month surcharge on your phone bill.

-Another difference beyond the cost is that Sprint’s application is currently only available for Android devices, whereas AT&T’s is offered for Android, Blackberry and Apple iOS.
+Another difference beyond the cost is that Sprint’s application is currently only available for Android devices, whereas AT&T’s is offered for Android, Blackberry, and Apple iOS.
 Sprint says a version for Blackberry devices is forthcoming.